 The credit rating of an independent agency supports debt capital investors in the risk assessment of companies and their issued financial instruments.

 On October 7, 2015, one day after the initial stock market listing of the Covestro share, Covestro AG received a Baa2 investment-grade rating and a stable outlook by the agency Moody’s Investors Service.
-The rating assessment of Moody’s acknowledges Covestro’s targeted investment-grade rating.
-This rating reflects the solid balance sheet structure of the company and creates good preconditions for corporate finance activities.
+On December 19, 2017, Moody’s upgraded the outlook to “positive”.
+On July 30, 2018, Moody’s reassessed the existing investment grade rating of Covestro once again.
+Due to the sustained good earnings situation and the significantly improved balance sheet structure, Moody’s raised the credit rating for the company from Baa2 to Baa1 with a stable outlook.
+Moody´s confirmed this credit rating in July 2019.

 Covestro targets a capital structure and financial ratios that support an investment-grade rating also in the future.